mmu-webdesign/Level4-web-term-1/HTML/06-lists.md

 ## Description lists

-In HTML text fundamentals, we walked through how to mark up basic lists in HTML, but we didn't mention the third type of list you'll occasionally come across — description lists.
+The third type of list you'll occasionally come across — description lists.
 The purpose of these lists is to mark up a set of items and their associated descriptions, such as terms and definitions, or questions and answers.
 Let's look at an example of a set of terms and definitions:

 ```
 soliloquy